-On YouTube, the platform has a community of servers to the tune of 150,000 subscribers.
+On YouTube, the platform has a community of servers to the tune of 182,000 subscribers.

 Proof of Performance

-For this review, I searched for public account statements for ClayTrader, but unfortunately, I haven't been able to find any, and so, it is not easy to tell if ClayTrader is truly and completely legit.
+Unfortunately, I haven't been able to find any, and so, it is not easy to tell if ClayTrader is truly and completely legit.

 To give you a bird’s-eye-view of the platform, I have prepared a quick checklist for you below: